ShivamB25/website-proxy/README.md

 ## License

-This project is licensed under the [INSERT LICENSE HERE] - see the LICENSE.md file for details
+This project is licensed under the MIT - see the LICENSE.md file for details